-The Urban Land Development Authority Act 2007 (the Act) requires a development scheme to include an implementation strategy to "achieve the main purposes of the Act for this area, to the extent that they are not achieved by the land use plan or infrastructure plan."
-The implementation strategy for the Yarrabilba UDA Development Scheme (the scheme) fulfils this requirement by identifying a suite of goals, actions and commitments that support the achievement of the vision for the Yarrabilba community.
+The ED Act requires a development scheme to include an implementation strategy to "achieve the main purposes of the Act for this area, to the extent that they are not achieved by the land use plan or infrastructure plan."
+The implementation strategy for the Yarrabilba PDA Development Scheme (the scheme) fulfils this requirement by identifying a suite of goals, actions and commitments that support the achievement of the vision for the Yarrabilba community.

 Fulfilling the vision for the Yarrabilba community will take approximately 30 to 40 years.
 Many things within our society will change and evolve during this time including; technologies, prevailing economic conditions, socio-demographic trends and attitudes and preferences towards housing.
-The Urban Land Development Authority (ULDA) also expects that Yarrabilba will become a 'model' new community embracing or even exceeding 'best practice' in ecological sustainability.
+Yarrabilba is expected to become a 'model' new community embracing or even exceeding 'best practice' in ecological sustainability.

 This implementation strategy responds to the challenge of delivering a 'model' community over a lengthy time period by establishing targets and goals, underpinned by a commitment to a cycle of data monitoring, review and, if warranted, amendment of standards, guidelines or targets.
 This approach establishes a cycle of continuous adoption of 'best practice' over time through a rigorous process of monitoring and review.

 This cycle is depicted in the following diagram as an ever tightening review spiral over time heading closer and closer to the 'model' community aspiration (Figure 1).

 Achieving the targets specified in this implementation strategy will not necessarily follow a linear path and there will be a range of actions and innovations driving change.
-Consequently, following a formal review of data against the specified 'targets' the ULDA may decide to:
+Consequently, following a formal review of data against the specified 'targets' the MEDQ may decide to:

-amend an aspect of the implementation strategy (this may include amending existing targets or incorporating new targets) amend existing, or create new, ULDA guidelines and standards that express minimum development requirements that are relevant to the targets.
+- " amend an aspect of the implementation strategy (this may include amending existing targets or incorporating new targets) - " amend existing, or create new, PDA guidelines and standards that express minimum development requirements that are relevant to the targets.